Railway accidents in Victoria: Footscray, 2011

 On 26 November 2011 the Melbourne to Albury train, carrying more than 100 passengers, derailed at Footscray.
 The engine and two carriages came off the track.

 Footscray, 2013

 On 29 November 2013 a Pacific National Goods Train en route from Mildura to the Port of Melbourne derailed, with a number of wagons leaving the track near West Footscray Railway Station.
 The accident caused disruptions to interstate and intrastate freight traffic in and out of the Port of Melbourne.
 The derailment location was almost identical to the Footscray 2011 derailment only on this occasion the train was not a passenger service.

 Inverleigh, 2022

 On 14 November 2022 an SCT manifest freight train number 4PM9 derailed at Inverleigh in Western Victoria.
 The accident caused disruptions to interstate and intrastate freight traffic in and out of the Port of Melbourne at the same time rail traffic between NSW and South Australia was also closed by significant flooding in NSW.

+Clifton Hill, 2025

+On 13 July 2025 at about 22:30, the Metro Trains Melbourne passenger train travelling from Mernda Station to Flinders Street Station derailed and collided with stanchions carrying overhead wires, resulting in substantial damage to the overhead infrastructure.
+About 100 metres of track and one passenger car were also significantly damaged.